 My journey with honeybees began at around the same time.
 While attending graduate school and completing my work at Mission Hill, I volunteered with a small collective of beekeepers.
 Together we started the Boston Area Beekeeper Association and the Boston Tour de Hives, a bicycle powered apiary tour of the greater Boston area.

 My work with bees includes cultivating queen bees who are adaptive to ever changing climates, and my consulting work supports organizations in making lasting change by shifting power structures & creating effective collaboration.
-In both of these roles I seek to build sweet, resilient collaborations designed to stand the test of these transitional and transformative times.
+In both of these roles I seek to build resilient collaborations designed to stand the test of these transitional and transformative times.